Cookies.

-This website uses cookies, which are small text files that the website puts on your computer to facilitate operation.
+This website uses cookies, which are small text files that the website puts on your device to facilitate operation.
 Cookies help us provide a better service to you.
 They are used to track general user traffic information and to help the website function properly.

-Conditions and Info Use of MountainViews is governed by conditions and a privacy policy.
+Use of MountainViews is governed by conditions and a privacy policy.

 Read general information about the site.
 Opinions in material here are not necessarily endorsed by MountainViews.